avkliskova/sverona.github.io/content/blog/nabla.md

 The present paper applies backpropagation to non-uniform _spatial_ domains; an interesting application of time scales calculus would be to generalize backpropagation through time to non-uniform time domains.

-## References {#references}

-Bohner, Martin, and Gusein Sh.
-Guseinov.
-"Partial differentiation on time scales." _Dynamic systems and applications_ 13, no. 3-4 (2004):
-351-379.

-Bohner, Martin, and Allan Peterson. _Dynamic equations on time scales: an introduction with applications._ Springer Science & Business Media,

-1.

-Ciresan, Dan Claudiu, Ueli Meier, Jonathan Masci, Luca Maria Gambardella, and Jürgen Schmidhuber.
-"Flexible, high performance convolutional neural networks for image classification."
-In _Twenty-Second International Joint Conference on Artificial Intelligence_.
-2011.

-Hornik, Kurt.
-"Approximation capabilities of multilayer feedforward networks." _Neural networks_ 4, no. 2 (1991): 251-257.

-Huseynov, Adil.
-"The Riesz representation theorem on time scales."
-_Mathematical and Computer Modelling_ 55, no. 3-4 (2012): 1570-1579.

-Nielsen, Michael A. _Neural networks and deep learning._ Determination Press, 2015.

-Schmidhuber, Jürgen.
-"Deep learning in neural networks: An overview."
-_Neural networks_ 61 (2015): 85-117.

-Seiffertt, John, and Donald C. Wunsch.
-"Backpropagation and ordered derivatives in the time scales calculus." _IEEE transactions on neural networks_ 21, no. 8 (2010): 1262-1269.

-Spivak, Michael. _Calculus on manifolds: a modern approach to classical theorems of advanced calculus._ W. A. Benjamin, Inc., 1965.

-Werbos, Paul J. "Backpropagation through time: what it does and how to do it." _Proceedings of the IEEE_ 78, no. 10 (1990): 1550-1560.